North–South Motorway: Torrens Road to River Torrens

-River Torrens to Darlington
+River Torrens to Darlington (T2D)

 Before the motorway is built, traffic congestion in this section is presently mitigated by the Gallipoli Underpass at Anzac Highway and the nearby Glenelg Tram Overpass, both completed in 2009, and the Emerson Overpass over Cross Road and Seaford railway line, completed in 1985.
 These measures are only considered interim solutions and will be upgraded prior to or concurrently with the rest of this section of road.
 The increasing frequency of commuter trains has resulted in growing bottlenecks at the Emerson Overpass as queues on the exit ramps to Cross Road can extend into the through lanes on South Road.
 The rail crossing can be closed for up to 20 minutes in the peak hour.

 In August 2018, the possibility was raised that this section could be completed by tunnelling under the existing alignment.
 In 2020 the State Government was pursuing two options to complete this section.
 The first was an open motorway formed of at-grade, elevated and lowered portions, reminiscent of completed sections of the North–South Motorway, with short cut-and-cover tunnels where necessary.
 The second is a "hybrid option", with an open motorway between James Congdon Drive and Edward Street, Clarence Gardens, flanked by longer bored tunnels at the northern and southern ends.
 Geotechnical works to investigate both options started in August 2020.

 The 2020 state budget announced the preferred approach which would consist of two stages: Stage 1 would deliver a 4.3 km deep-bored tunnel and a 1 km lowered motorway from Darlington to Anzac Highway.
 Stage 2 would deliver a 2 km deep-bored tunnel from Sir Donald Bradman Drive to West Thebarton Road, with surface motorway and underpasses making up the remaining portions of Stage 2.
 The budget estimated the project cost at $8.9 billion.

 The full project reference design—finalising the approach from the 2020 stage budget—was released in November 2021.
-Stages 1 and 2 are expected to start construction in 2023 and 2026 respectively, with the full project planned for completion in 2030.
+Stages 1 and 2 were expected to start construction in 2023 and 2026 respectively, with the full project planned for completion by 2031.
+As of 2025 T2D is under construction.